View-only mode

 Resources Needed

-• Clay.com for finding and contacting prospects
+• Clay.com for prospect research and outreach

 • Access to frontier AI models (Claude, Gemini, Nano Banana)